Rismosch/ris_engine/assets/README.md

 To use an imported file, it must be copied to `./assets/in_use/` or in any of its subdirectories.
 This can be done manually, but it can also be achieved automatically by using meta files.

-A meta file has the extension `ris_asset_meta` and is stored inside `./assets/imported/`.
+A meta file has the extension `ris_meta` and is stored inside `./assets/imported/`.
 The contents of a meta file consist of a single path which is relative to `./assets/in_use/`.
 After all source files have been imported (or have been attempted to), a copy process reads all the meta files and copies the imported files.

 For example the meta file

-    ./assets/imported/path/to/my/file.extension.ris_asset_meta
+    ./assets/imported/path/to/my/file.extension.ris_meta

 with the contents

-    new/path
+    copy_to: new/path

 copies the file